ibm-cloud-docs/openwhisk/openwhisk_feeds.md

 For example, assume that the user creates a `mycloudant` binding for the `cloudant` package with a username and password as bound parameters.
 When the user issues the following command from the CLI:

-`wsk trigger create T --feed mycloudant/changes -p dbName myTable`
+`bx wsk trigger create T --feed mycloudant/changes -p dbName myTable`

 Then, under the covers the system does something equivalent to the following command:

-`wsk action invoke mycloudant/changes -p lifecycleEvent CREATE -p triggerName T -p authKey <userAuthKey> -p password <password value from mycloudant binding> -p username <username value from mycloudant binding> -p dbName mytype`
+`bx wsk action invoke mycloudant/changes -p lifecycleEvent CREATE -p triggerName T -p authKey <userAuthKey> -p password <password value from mycloudant binding> -p username <username value from mycloudant binding> -p dbName mytype`

 The Feed Action that is named *changes* takes these parameters, and is expected to perform whatever action is necessary to set up a stream of events from Cloudant.
 The Feed Action occurs by using the appropriate configuration, which is directed to the Trigger *T*.

 For the Cloudant *changes* Feed, the Action happens to talk directly to a *cloudant Trigger* service that is implemented with a connection-based architecture.

-A similar Feed Action protocol occurs for `wsk trigger delete`, `wsk trigger update` and `wsk trigger get`.
+A similar Feed Action protocol occurs for `bx wsk trigger delete`, `bx wsk trigger update` and `bx wsk trigger get`.

 ## Implementing Feeds with Hooks